tapsbook/photobookSDK-iOS/Doc/template-DB.md

 MIN_PAGE, MAX_PAGE is number of pages this product supports (user can add or remove pages, and these two numbers will be used as the limit), MIN_PPI, MAX_PPI: min image pixel density of the source photo needed, SDK dynamically compute the image resolution when user scales the image.

 2.3 Add product specific book cover layouts. by default, layouts created by step 1 are for page layouts only.
-You need to create new cover layout, which is 1:1 mapped to print_info as you introduced at step 2.2, because each product will have different cover design.
-The fastest approach to add a cover C1 to an product (ID=100, SKU=1001) is to 1) select an existing layout, clone it and its slots, and 2) assign this layout's print_info_id  a value (100) refers to the product.
+Because each product will have different cover, you need to create new cover layout, which is 1:1 mapped to Product type (print_info) as you introduced at step 2.2.
+The fastest approach to add a cover COVER_1 to an product (PRINT_INFO_ID=100) is to 1) select an existing layout, clone it and its slots as a new layout, and 2) link this new layout with the product by assigning Layout's print_info_id a value maps to the product (100).

 Import the generated sql scripts to your existing Template sqlite.
-You now should have a new template database ready for SDK.
+You now should have a new template database ready for SDK consumption.

 ## 3. Load the new SDK template to your app